metabase/metabase/docs/troubleshooting-guide/application-database.md

 1. Right-click on the Metabase JAR file (*not* the app database file).
 2. Select "Properties".
 3. Select "Unblock."

+## Is the application database taking too long to load?

+**Root cause:** You are using H2 as your app database, and the app database is so large that it can't be loaded in less than 5 seconds (which is the default timeout value).
+You can tell this is happening because the message "Timeout" appears in the console when you try to start Metabase.

+**Steps to take:**

+1. Use a production-quality database such as PostgreSQL for the app database (preferred).
+2. Go to the **Admin Panel** and increase the timeout setting for the app database.
+3. Move Metabase to a faster server (in particular, a server with faster disks).

 [backup]: ../operations-guide/backing-up-metabase-application-data.md
 [enterprise]: /enterprise/